-The clocks can use either a battery backed RTC module or a WiFi module.
-If you install both, the RTC will be used only when the WiFi unit is not available!
+The clocks can use a battery backed RTC module or a WiFi module.
+You can also install both, and in this case, please read the section on "Fallback from WiFi to RTC" below.

 Real Time Clock

 By default, the clock comes with a Real Time Clock (RTC) module which provides a battery backed time source that remembers the time even when the clock is not powered up.